kipurc/ClientSatApp/bluelist-mobiledata-android/README.md

 ---

 See the instructions in [Build an Android app using the Mobile Data cloud service](http://www.ibm.com/developerworks/library/mo-android-mobiledata-app/index.html) for more information about how to import this sample into your Android development environment and run the sample in a mobile emulator.

+Alternatively, follow the instructions below:

+Dependency Management
+---

+If you are using Android Studio, simply import the project and the build.gradle file will automatically build your project, pulling in the required dependencies.

+Otherwise, on [IBM Bluemix](https://www.bluemix.net) click on your newly created app, then click Download SDKs, and click the Android SDK.
+Once downloaded, unzip the SDK, and copy the required jars (ibmbluemix.jar, ibmdata.jar, and ibmfilesync.jar) into the libs folder of your project.

+Properties Configuration
+---

+Last, but not least, navigate to your app's overview page on [IBM Bluemix](https://www.bluemix.net) and copy your AppID, App Secret, and App Route into your 'assets\bluelist.properties' file.

+NOTE: Your App Route will be in the format:

+'<YOUR_APP_NAME>.mybluemix.net'

+Run Your App
+---

+Now you can run your Android Application in your emulator or on your device.

+Notice that your data items have persisted.
+You now have data on the cloud!